-Cross-registration is available between several local graduate institutions.
+Cross-registration is available through the Atlanta Regional Council for Higher Education (ARCHE).
 Contact the MSM Registrar's office for additional information.

 Academic Regulations

 Weekly class attendance including all examinations and other evaluation activities is mandatory.
 Excessive absenteeism may be deemed grounds for course failure or dismissal from the MPH program.
 Excused absence from an examination must be obtained prior to the examination or upon acceptable documentation of an emergency at the time of examination.
 An unexcused absence from a test or examination can result in a failing grade for that portion of the course.